aditirkrishna/the-mother-protocol/chapters/02-the-audit.md

 # CHAPTER 02 — THE AUDIT
 _Quantifying the Unquantifiable Shitshow_
-*(Scrawled by Rhyl at 4:17 AM, wearing one sock and the lingering scent of existential panic.
+*(Scrawled by rhyl at 4:17 AM, wearing one sock and the lingering scent of existential panic.
 The other sock?
 Vanished.
 Like childhood innocence. or coherent thought, and one eye on the existential abyss, the other on a half-eaten Pop-Tart that might be a metaphor.
 Or just breakfast.
 Hard to tell.)*

 The auditor’s office smelled like regret left in a damp basement and the sharp, chemical tang of naphthalene.
 Like bureaucratic decay wearing cheap cologne.
-Like regret processed through a fax machine.The single bulb overhead didn’t illuminate so much as accuse, casting long, guilty shadows.
+Like regret processed through a fax machine.

+The single bulb overhead didn’t illuminate so much as accuse, casting long, guilty shadows.
 Flies – fat, sluggish, stupid – circled its sickly luminance.
 Every 23 seconds, exactly, a handful dropped dead onto the teetering pile of unpaid electricity bills stacked precariously on a filing cabinet labelled NOSTALGIA: DEPRECIATING ASSETS.
 Plip.
 Plip.
 Plip.
 Like a metronome for entropy.

 Selin didn’t answer immediately when he spoke her name.
 The name itself felt borrowed tonight, like library books overdue and accruing fines.
 Instead, she brushed her fingers across the back of her hand.
 Dry skin catching on dry skin.
 Then, she scrunched the right side of her upper lip – a tiny, internal seismograph.
 Whispered, barely audible, to the dust motes dancing in the accusation-light:

 “Is it already Wednesday?”

 She knew by the hair on her arms.
 Sharp.
 That’s how she felt the days.
 Oily hair slicked back?
 Saturday, definitely.
 The faint, gritty residue of dry shampoo clinging to her scalp like existential dandruff?
-Tuesday’s calling card.
+Tuesday.
 She traced the tiny, pointy hairs on her upper lip with the tip of her tongue.
 Pointy.
 That meant she’d somehow navigated past Thursday this week.
 A minor victory, celebrated internally with the fanfare of a deflating balloon.

 Her unibrow was starting its slow, inevitable knit back together.
 A fuzzy bridge across the frown line.
 Three-month mark.
 Last threading session: the day after her birthday.
 A cake uncut.
 No candles.
 Just the profound, suffocating silence and a plain, bone-white envelope from the Protocol, delivered by a drone that hummed like a disappointed parent.
 Inside, one line stamped in unforgiving black: “Emotional Clearance: Stable.
 Reassignable.”
 Like a used appliance passed on.